weigleina/Flood-Recovery-Bot/README.md

 ---
 ## What is it?
-A robot that is programmed to aid in disaster recovery.
+A robot simulation that is programmed to aid in disaster recovery.

 ---
 ## Table of contents